gbabohernest/100-Days-of-Code/python/README.md

 **07. Are they the same**

 _Given two arrays a and b write a function comp(a, b) (orcompSame(a, b)) that checks whether the two arrays have the "same" elements, with the same multiplicities (the multiplicity of a member is the number of times it appears).
 "Same" means, here, that the elements in b are the elements in a squared, regardless of the order._

+**08. Roman Numerals Encoder**

+_Create a function taking a positive integer between 1 and 3999 (both included) as its parameter and returning a string containing the Roman Numeral representation of that integer._

+- Modern Roman numerals are written by expressing each digit separately starting with the left most digit and skipping any digit with a value of zero.
+In Roman numerals 1990 is rendered: 1000=M, 900=CM, 90=XC; resulting in MCMXC.
+2008 is written as 2000=MM, 8=VIII; or MMVIII.
+1666 uses each Roman symbol in descending order: MDCLXVI.